Sue: Ooh, new title sequence.

-Sue thinks any up-tempo electronic music is ‘techno’.
-She can’t help it.
+Sue thinks any up-tempo electronic music is techno.

 Sue: Why is Tom Baker snarling?
 Is he in pain?

 Sue: Is somebody torturing him?
-Hmmm… I’m not sure about these new titles.
-It’s very eighties, isn’t it?
-It doesn’t get any more eighties than chrome neon tubing.
-But I’m sure it will grow on me.
-You have to move with the times or it would get boring.
+Hmm… I’m not sure about these new titles.
+It’s very 1980s, isn’t it?
+It doesn’t get any more 1980s than chrome neon tubing.
+I’m sure it will grow on me, though.
+You have to move with the times.

 Me: I love this version of the theme music.

 Sue: You would.
 You listen to techno-bollocks all the time.

 On Brighton beach, a camera is panning across some deck chairs.
 In fact, the camera is panning across some deck chairs A LOT.

 Sue: For ****’s sake.

 Halfway through the pan…

 Sue: I could have had a shower while this was going on.